 A little bit of organization and simple habits will transform your inbox and communication habits.
 These three labels will keep you accountable, clear, and action-oriented without getting lost in the noise.

-If your inbox is really out of control and needs to be cleaned up, I suggest using the steps in my Detox Your Inbox guide.
+If your inbox is really out of control and needs to be cleaned up, I suggest using the steps in my Clean Out Your Inbox guide.
 You’ll go from buried to beautiful in a few simple steps.
 Get the free download here.